mishannn/vscode-file-suggest/README.md

 The extension also allows you to navigate to the file in the import by pressing `Ctrl/Cmd + click`.

+If you found a bug create a new issue on the [GitHub](https://github.com/mishannn/vscode-file-suggest/issues) please.

 ## Features

 - relative paths supported